 The flexibility in boarding options has been extended to boys and, as such, a vibrant boarding community is an exciting part of life at Luckley House School.

 Our committed and visionary Board of Governors has allowed investment to ensure that the facilities at Luckley House School are truly outstanding.
 New building commenced in 2002, with the Jubilee Library, and has continued with the Music Centre, completed in 2010 and the Performing Arts Centre, opened at the beginning of 2016.
-Our next project is the re-development of the Sixth Form Centre to create a modern, dynamic learning environment for our students.
+Our next project was the re-development of the Sixth Form Centre in the summer of 2019 to create a modern, dynamic learning environment for our students.

 This is alongside extensive refurbishment resulting in state of the art Science Laboratories, a fully equipped Food Technology Suite, a new Textiles Technology room, modernised boarding facilities, a fully-sprung sports hall floor and a climbing wall.

 The Art department has evolved to include a kiln, silkscreen printing, lino printing and photography, to be taught alongside the traditional skills of drawing and painting.

 The combination of the Music Centre, with its cutting edge recording studio, together with the new Performing Arts Centre, will give pupils experience in the technical aspects of performance art.